JPHHacks/Serverless-Cloud-Resume/README.md

    - The `Website/` folder contains a React app, which serves as the static resume.
    - This is deployed to an S3 bucket created using Terraform.
    - CloudFront is used to ensure the website is delivered quickly and securely over HTTPS.

-2. **Backend**:
+   - The frontend uses JavaScript to call the API, which invokes AWS Lambda functions for backend operations, such as incrementing view counts and retrieving data.

-   - The backend code is located in the `backend-setup` folder, which includes AWS Lambda functions and API Gateway configurations to handle backend logic.
+3. **Terraform**:

-2. **Terraform**:
+   - The project uses Terraform to manage AWS services.
-   - The project uses Terraform modules to manage AWS services.
+   - The `terraform/modules/` directory contains reusable modules for various AWS resources, including S3, CloudFront, Lambda, DynamoDB, Route 53, ACM, and API Gateway.
-   - **Environments** (`test` and `prod`) are defined separately in `terraform/environments/`.
+   - The production environment is defined in `terraform/env/prod/`, which includes all necessary resources for the application.
-   - Global resources, such as S3, CloudFront, Lambda, and DynamoDB, are handled via Terraform modules in `terraform/modules/`.
+   - The `backend-setup` directory is specifically for managing the Terraform state using S3 and DynamoDB.

-3. **CI/CD Pipeline**:
+4. **CI/CD Pipeline**:
    - The `.github/workflows/deploy.yml` file defines a GitHub Actions workflow that automatically deploys changes.
    - Any push to the main branch triggers the workflow, which runs the Terraform commands to update AWS infrastructure.